Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Name | Type | Description
 ---- | ---- | -----------
-**key** | string | Specify key that you need to get value from **callback** | Function | Specify your callback function if needed
+key | string | Specify key that you need to get value from.
+If no key specified, all data will be returned **callback** | Function | Specify your callback function

-Using this method you can retrieve value for any key that is located in your application storage.
+Using this method you can retrieve either all keys and their values that are located in your application storage or get the value of a specific key.